visoca/SNP-and-genotype-calling/README.md

 >``-rw-r--r-- 1 myuser cs  86K Feb 16 14:24 gatk-Hmel201003.vcf``<br>
 >``-rw-r--r-- 1 myuser cs  18K Feb 16 14:24 gatk-Hmel201003.vcf.idx``<br>

+The content of the logfiles can be quite long with many often harmless warnings.
+In our case, most of the warnings are due to missing data not allowing to calculate some VCF annotations.
+This can be annoying and result in pretty big files, but this can be avoiding by restricting the logging level to errors only with ``--verbosity ERROR``.

 ## Operations with BCF files
+The next sections exemplify how to do operations with VCF/BCF files, including merging, subsetting and filtering, mostly using bcftools and awk.

 ### Samples and SNPs
 A list of the samples contained in the file can be obtained using simple linux commands or `bcftools query`, and can be counted with `wc`:
 ```bash